-3.8 Health & safety Participating farms must meet the basic requirements of all workers to ensure they are properly trained, that health and safety hazards are minimized, and that they have access to safe drinking water, basic sanitary facilities, suitable safety equipment and medical care.
-Potentially hazardous tasks are only carried out by capable and competent adults who do not face specific health risks.
-Adequate and appropriate protective equipment and clothing is provided and used in all potentially hazardous operations, such as pesticide handling and application and mechanized or manual operations.
-3.9 Accommodation Accommodation must be clean, safe, meet the basic needs of the workers and conform to the country's laws.
+3.8.4 Where applicable, producers should take into account language and cultural barriers when it comes to worker training and communication.
+3.9 Accommodation 3.9.1 Accommodation must be clean, safe, meet the basic needs of the workers and conform to the country's laws.
 Workers must have access to clean drinking and washing water close to where they work and live.

-3.9.1 As a minimum, accommodation must provide the following: - Hygienic toilet facilities - Clean and safe dormitories or rooms - Adequate heat or ventilation - A reasonable quantity of privacy and personal space 3.9.2 Farmers should not charge workers for the accommodation they provide.
-3.3.2 If an accommodation fee is charged, it must be at or below real market value and not interfere with the workers' ability to meet their basic needs and have a decent income.
-3.10 Wages Workers must be paid wages at least equivalent to the legal national minimum wage or the relevant industry/market standard rate, whichever is higher.
+3.9.2 As a minimum, accommodation must provide the following: - Hygienic toilet facilities - Clean and safe dormitories or rooms - Adequate heat or ventilation A reasonable quantity of privacy and personal space 3.9.3 Farmers should not charge workers for the accommodation they provide.
+If an accommodation fee is charged, it must be at or below real market value and not interfere with the workers' ability to meet their basic needs and have a decent income.
+3.9.4 The farms must have an adequate, clean, and safe cafeteria, which is a specific and exclusive place for storing and having employees' meals.
+At the work fronts, the company must ensure that employees have access to an appropriate place for meals, sanitary facilities, and rest areas.
+3.10 Wages 3.10.1 Workers must be paid wages at least equivalent to the legal national minimum wage or the relevant industry/market standard rate, whichever is higher.
 Wages of all workers must be paid regularly and, as a minimum, in accordance with the country's laws.
 Workers must not work under bond, debt or threat and must receive wages directly from the employer.
 Workers must be free to leave their employment at any time with reasonable notice and without loss of payment to which they are entitled.
 Workers must not be required to make financial deposits with employers.
 Wages or income for work done must not be withheld beyond the legal and agreed payment conditions.
-3.11 Working hours Working hours must be in compliance with the country's laws or any applicable collective agreement.
+3.11 Working hours 3.11.1 Working hours must be in compliance with the country's laws or any applicable collective agreement.
 Excluding overtime, work hours should not exceed on a regular basis 48 hours per week.
 Workers must be entitled to an uninterrupted weekly rest period comprising not less than 24 hours in the course of each period of seven days.
 Overtime work hours must be voluntary and overtime wages must be paid at a premium, as required by the country's laws or by any applicable collective agreement.
 There is monitoring in place of working hours and overtime.
 Unless collective bargaining agreements specifically state otherwise, overtime periods should be limited and typically required only in times of peak activity (e.g., harvest).
 The average hours worked in any such peak period should not exceed 60 hours per week in any two-month period.
+3.12 Benefits and holidays